 As Dierck held Brian, Brian thrust his cross in the Vampires face, but Dierck laughed.
 He grabbed the cross and broke it.
 His flesh still sizzled as he touched the cross, but he did not even flinch.
 He then tossed Brian into the rest of the Vampires who swarmed him and tore him to bits.
 Alan screamed in anguish as he kept firing at the Vampires, and it was only Claire who quickly shut the door who prevented him from running out into them.

 We could hear Brian’s agonised screams from inside, but fortunately they didn’t last for long.
-Brian was luckier than some of their other victims, in that the monsters didn’t savour this meal.
+Brian was luckier than some of their other victims.

 Alan sank to his knees.
 He didn’t even cry, he just looked completely broken.

-Now Diana could see its hideous white face, massive fangs and bright red eyes and she backed away slowly, but the monster lept at her and sunk its fangs into her throat.
-Within seconds it ripped her entire throat clean out.
-Claire and I quickly ran over towards Diana, but it was too late.
+Now Diana could see its hideous white face, massive fangs and bright red eyes and before she could move away the monster sunk its fangs into her throat.
+Within seconds it ripped her entire throat out.
+Claire and I ran over towards Diana, but it was too late.
 She bled out in a matter of seconds and was dead before we could even begin to help her.
 Brian’s heroic sacrifice had not only been for nothing, but it had cost Diana her life.

 The Vampire child attacked Claire.
 Despite being just a child, it still had a much greater strength than either of us.